Best Small Business Funding Options 2023

 Pretty angelic, right?

-If giving up equity to an angel investor sounds hard, we understand.
+If giving up equity to an angel investor sounds too hard, we understand.
 Still, in those early days of your business when cash flow doesn’t quite flow, exchanging equity for cash can make a world of difference.
 There’s a reason Shark Tank has become so popular.

-Practically speaking, however, you could also count family and friends who invest in your business as angel investors.
+Practically speaking, you could also count family and friends who invest in your business as angel investors.
 Remember that Fundable infographic?
 Family and friends make up the second-highest source of small-business financing.
 Given that family and friends invest in riskier schemes with beneficial terms for you, we think they qualify as angelic too.

 But if you want a true angel investor, you can always go on Shark Tank.
 If TV appearances aren’t your thing, you can also pitch to angel investing clubs.
 That’s right—you can find entire clubs of angels looking for their next investment.

 Oh, and be careful not to mix up angel investors and venture capitalists.
 Venture capital firms tend to invest more, but they invest in more established businesses, take more equity, and are generally more interested in turning a profit than mentoring.

 So stick with angel investors ― whether they’re accredited or simply your friends.

 How do I get funding for a small business?